 2. What might impact my inventory?

 It’s important to anticipate any internal or external factors that might impact consumer demand in the future.
-Consider variables such as upcoming advertising campaigns, sales promotions, target market, seasonal demand spikes, and current consumer trends.
+Consider retail inventory planning variables such as upcoming advertising campaigns, sales promotions, target market, seasonal demand spikes, and current consumer trends.

 3. Am I prioritizing efficiency?

-Efficiency is the lifeblood of inventory planning.
+Efficiency is the lifeblood of inventory planning and control.
 Ask yourself if your warehouse and order process is streamlined for optimal performance.
 If not, what can you do to make sure that it is?